-This line is available for use only by the SBIR/STTR programs.
+This line is available for use only by the SBIR/STTR programs and Major Facilities programs when specified in the solicitation.

 (xi) Amount of This Request (Line L on the Proposal Budget)

 The total amount of funds requested by the proposer.